dwbfox/car-inventory-search/README.md

-## car-inventory-check
+# car-inventory-search

 A small utility that gets publicly available inventory information from a provided car dealer URL and provides a formatted table to ease car searching.
+It' currently limited to certain dealer inventory platforms, so your mileage may vary when on the functionality of the script.
+May expand it to more dealer platforms in the future.

 ---